Convergence Rates for Non-Log-Concave Sampling and Log-Partition Estimation: Information-based Complexity

 \subsection{Stochastic Evaluation Points}

 We also want to consider methods that are allowed to choose the points $x_i$ stochastically, such as Monte-Carlo type methods \citep{metropolis_monte_1949, brooks_handbook_2011}.
-For the log-partition problem, we again follow \cite{novak_deterministic_1988} and define the set $\sC(\Aad_n)$ of random variables $\tilde S: \Omega \to \Aad_n$ with given base distribution $P_\Omega$ with associated minimax optimal error\footnote{\cite{novak_deterministic_1988} defines further variants, for example with $L_2(P_\Omega)$ instead of $L_1(P_\Omega)$ convergence or more limited stochastic resources, which we will not discuss here for simplicity.}
+For the log-partition problem, we again follow \cite{novak_deterministic_1988} and define the set $\sC(\Aad_n)$ of random variables $\tilde S: \Omega \to \Aad_n$ with given base distribution $P_\Omega$ with associated minimax optimal error

+\cite{novak_deterministic_1988} defines further variants, for example, with $L_2(P_\Omega)$ instead of $L_1(P_\Omega)$ convergence or more limited stochastic resources, which we will not discuss here for simplicity.

 When applying this definition to sampling, a map $\tilde S$ would output a \emph{random} distribution.
 However, the random samples produced by a sampling algorithm typically still follow a \emph{fixed} distribution, regardless of whether the function $f$ is evaluated in deterministically or randomly chosen points.
-Hence, the model in \eqref{eq:stoch_minmax} is inadequate for sampling.
+Hence, the model in \Eqref{eq:stoch_minmax} is inadequate for sampling.
 Instead, we consider again idealized sampling algorithms using some randomness $\omega \sim \Omega$, but this time, we allow the function to be evaluated in randomly and adaptively chosen points, by considering random samples of the form $X_f(\omega) = \tilde \phi(N(f, \omega), \omega)$.
 We then denote the corresponding map from $f$ to $P_{X_f}$ by $\tilde S$ and define the set $\Aadstoch_n$ of all $\tilde S$ that can be realized in this fashion using $n$ function evaluations.
 We then define

-Unlike the deterministic points setting, the stochastic points setting potentially requires to evaluate $f$ at $n$ different points for every generated sample.
+Unlike the deterministic points setting, the stochastic points setting potentially requires evaluating $f$ at $n$ different points for every generated sample.
 This has the unintuitive consequence that for a map $\tilde S \in \Aadstoch_n$, the distribution $\tilde S(f)$ typically depends on the values of $f$ at infinitely many points, but a sample from $\tilde S(f)$ can be drawn by only evaluating $f$ at $n$ (stochastic) points.

 Again, results for approximation, optimization, and integration are known and can be adapted to our function classes: \begin{restatable}[adapted from \cite{novak_deterministic_1988}]{theorem}{thmNovakStoch} We have